 Maintains the balance of the hormones and prevents excess production of cortisol.

-The disorders of adrenal cortex result from an over- or underproduction of hormones.
+The disorders of the adrenal cortex result from an over or underproduction of hormones.
 This includes:

-Cushing's syndrome: This is caused by excessive production of cortisol and manifests itself in patients through weight gain, hypertension, and skin changes.
+Cushing's syndrome: This is caused by excessive production of cortisol and causes the patients to gain weight, hypertension, and skin changes.

 Hyperaldosteronism: Excessive production of aldosterone results in the patient complaining about high blood pressure and low potassium levels.

-Adrenogenital syndrome: This follows from excessive androgen production.
+Adrenogenital syndrome: This is caused by excessive androgen production.

 Addison's disease: This occurs when there is insufficient production of cortisol and aldosterone.